Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Summary and Discussion

 The simulations follow the mass of 13 elements released via stellar feedback individually for each feedback channel.
 Here we followed the combined mass of metals in the SN and wind material and will investigate the evolution of the individual elements in the future.
 The vast majority of the winds and SNe are produced by massive stars in bound clusters.
-Overall, the integrated mass of SN ejecta dominate the enrichment, while the number of enriched stars is governed by the continuous stellar wind feedback.
-We followed the fate of the ejected mass into the ISM and concluded that $\sim60\%$ of the SN mass and $\sim35\%$ of the wind mass is either blown out of the galaxies via outflows or reside in the hot gas phase.
+Overall, the integrated mass of SN ejecta dominate the enrichment, while the number of stars forming out of enriched gas is governed by the continuous stellar wind feedback.
+We followed the fate of the feedback material being injected into the ISM and concluded that $\sim60\%$ of the SN mass and $\sim35\%$ of the wind mass is either blown out of the galaxies via outflows or reside in the hot gas phase.
 The metallicity of the outflows is therefore enhanced up to 2--3 times, keeping in mind the initially low pristine gas metallicity.
 On the other hand, only up to $\sim 6$\% of the SN and $\sim9$\% of the wind mass is locked in new stars.
 The rest of the material remains in the cold and warm ISM.
 Stellar winds were therefore shown to be more prone to stay in the ISM of the dwarf galaxies, available for further, enriched star formation.
-The dwarf galaxy models with and without winds did not show any significant differences in any SFR, IMF, ambient feedback densities, outflow rates or mass loading factors.
+The dwarf galaxy models with and without winds did not show any significant differences in SFR, IMF, ambient feedback densities, outflow rates or mass loading factors.
+Due to cooling, the momentum imparted by the stellar winds is not fully boosted by the adiabatic expansion of the wind bubble and the energy input of the winds should be considered as a lower limit.
+However, cooling is expected to be more efficient in a turbulent ISM, therefore the reduced momentum input seen in idealized test scenarios may not in reality affect the results of the galaxy scale simulations.

 While the wind and SN feedback, as well as the formation of wind enriched stars, start almost immediately once the first massive stars form, the first SN enriched stars form with a significant delay.
-In the compact dwarf galaxy, the first SN enriched stars form more than $50$ Myr after the first massive stars, followed by an additional 10 Myr delay in SN enriched clusters.
-In the extended dwarf galaxy the delays are even longer, of the order of 130 Myr for stars and almost 200 Myr for clusters.
+In the compact dwarf galaxy, the first SN enriched stars form more than \mbox{$50$ Myr} after the first massive stars, followed by an additional delay of \mbox{10 Myr} in the formation of SN enriched star clusters.
+In the extended dwarf galaxy the delays are even longer, of the order of \mbox{130 Myr} for stars and almost \mbox{200 Myr} for clusters.
 We will investigate more intensely star-forming systems in the future to see how these delays behave in environments that are able to form more massive star clusters.